byu-oit/handel-codepipeline/docs/phase-types/handel.rst

 Handel
 ======
 The *Handel* phase type configures a pipeline phase to deploy one or more of your application environments using the Handel library.
-You may configure multiple phases of this type if you wish to deploy your application environments acrosss different phases.
+You may configure multiple phases of this type if you wish to deploy your application environments across different phases.

 Parameters
 ----------